 Keep it clear and conversational.
 Speak plainly, from the heart, and focus on why this matters for your community.

 Texas Museums Together focuses on helping institutions across the state speak with a collective voice to support local communities, but we’re part of a bigger picture.
-Organizations like the American Alliance of Museums and the American Association for State and Local History are working to unite voices at the national level.
+Other organizations are working to unite voices at the national level.

 The American Alliance for Museums provides Advocacy Alerts, resources and data, and ways to get involved, particularly at the federal level.